SoboLAN/projecteuler-translation-script/README.md

 Notes about implementation:

 - The technique used for implementing this is **JSONP** (JSON with padding), since AJAX wouldn't work (see Same Origin Policy).
-- The processing function (only 2 - 3 lines of code) is found in the **processtranslation.js**.
+- The processing function (only 2 - 3 lines of code) is found in the **processtranslation.js** file.
 That function will be executed when the response comes back.
 - The 5 flag images are stored inside the script in Base64 format, to avoid additional HTTP requests.

 **LIMITATIONS**: